-On Reddit and Quora, this question appears daily in dozens of variations: "How do I copy text from an image?"
+This is one of the most common everyday computing frustrations.
+On Reddit and Quora, this question appears in dozens of variations every single day: "How do I copy text from an image?"
 "Is there a free tool to extract text from a screenshot?"
 "Can I convert a photo of a document to text?"
-The answer is yes — and it is faster than you think.
+The answer is yes — it takes about 10 seconds — and this guide shows you exactly how.

 How Image-to-Text Extraction Works